-Mr. Jones presented slides with photos of the three areas of street failure that had been mentioned.
-In Spyglass subdivision, there are a few areas of road failing, however there are several miles of road there, Shadow Lake Rd. in Redlands Mesa Subdivision was constructed 17 years ago.
+Mr. Jones presented slides with photos of the three areas of street failure that had been mentioned by staff.
+In Spyglass subdivision, there are a few areas of road failing, however there are several miles of road in the subdivision.
+Shadow Lake Road in Redlands Mesa Subdivision was constructed 17 years ago.
 The next slide was Mariposa Drive, just west and south of the proposed site.
-Mr. Jones stated that he could not find evidence of a geotechnical report that had been completed.
+Mr. Jones stated that he could not find evidence of a geotechnical report that had been completed or of any borings done for Mariposa Drive.